bo-rc/IRL-lab-management/lab-manual.md

 *	What time is expected to be requested: hours per week, number of weeks
 *	Nature of hours per week: minimum block of time, daytime, evening time, night time
 *	Special safety requests or exceptions based on nature of the experiment
+* An IRL assigned project number will be issued to the new user after the project is approved.
+A group of researchers on the same project can have the same project number.
+The lead researcher should apply and include other project members using the online [application form](http://robotics.illinois.edu/become-a-user).
+When reserving the lab (see below), all project members can use the same IRL-assigned project number.

 ## Completing lab training
 This manual contains [training tutorials]() for new users.
 The lab staff holds training office hours to train new users.
 Office hours reserved for training will cover the following topics: